Thierry Ardisson: Early career in advertising and journalism

+These slogans foreshadowed gimmicks used in his later television shows, such as Magnéto, Serge! (addressed to Serge Khalfon) and Qu'est-ce qu'on écoute, Corti? (about DJ Philippe Corti).

+The Business agency also supplied "turnkey" articles to the French press, including the series L’Hebdo des Savanes and Descentes de Police.

+In the mid-1970s, Ardisson contributed to the underground magazine, Façade alongside Alain Benoist, Jean-Luc Maître, and Laurent Laclos.
+During this period, he is a regular at Le Palace nightclub.

 In 1984, Ardisson was hired as the vice-director of publications for the Hachette-Filipacchi press group.
+He subsequently took over the magazine L’Écho des savanes, which he temporarily renamed L’Hebdo des Savanes.
+The topics covered, considered too provocative, led to his discharge.

-His editorial decisions were considered too provocative and led to his discharge.
-But in 1992, he worked a new partnership with Hachette-Filipacchi and launched the magazine Entrevue.
-He sold his shares of the company back to Hachette-Filipacchi in 1995.
+But in 1992, he worked a new partnership with Hachette-Filipacchi and launched the magazine Interview.
+A year later, after losing a plagiarism lawsuit brought by the American magazine Interview, he was forced to rename it Entrevue.
+He eventually sold his shares of the company back to Hachette-Filipacchi in 1995.

-In 1998, Ardisson launched the consumer magazine J’économise (“I save up”) which peaked at 420,000 prints.
+In 1998, together with Francis Morel, Alexis Kebbas and the Springer editions, Ardisson launched the consumer magazine J’économise (“I save up”) which peaked at 420,000 prints.

 Career in television

+1980s

 In 1980, in the course of the interviews that his agency Business conducted for French newspapers and magazines, Ardisson interviewed French tennis player Yannick Noah who admitted to smoking hashish and that tennis players regularly took amphetamines before the games, a scandal that led to his first appearance on television.

-In 1985, Ardisson adapted his press interviews (called Descente de police) for the French TV network TF1, but the concept – too brutal and provocative – got censored by French media authorities.
-TF1 kept him to host the show Scoop à la une.
-He then coproduced the show À la folie pas du tout from 1986 to 1987, hosted by later-famous news anchor host, Patrick Poivre-d’Arvor.
+In 1985, at the suggestion of producer Marie-France Brière, Ardisson adapted his press interviews (called Descente de police) for the French TV network TF1, a program in which guest personalities were subjected to a harsh and abrupt police-style interrogation.
+The concept – too brutal and provocative – got censored by French media authorities and the show taken off the air a few months later.
+With the support of Hervé Bourges, who had given him carte blanche, he nevertheless remained at TF1 and hosted Scoop à la une.

-In 1987, Ardisson sold his shares of his advertising agency Business and founded the TV production company Ardisson & Lumières.
+From 1986 to 1987, he co-produced À la folie pas du tout with Catherine Barma, hosted by Patrick Poivre d’Arvor.
+In 1987, Thierry Ardisson sold his shares in his advertising agency Business and founded the TV production company Ardisson & Lumières.

-From 1987 to 1988, Ardisson produced for the TV network La Cinq the show Face à Face, hosted by Guillaume Durand, as well as Bains de minuit, a late-night show shot in the then-trendy night club Les Bains Douches that he hosted.
-From 1988 and 1990, he hosted the show Lunettes noires pour nuits blanches, shot in the parisian theater Le Palace and aired on French TV channel Antenne 2.
-For this show, he created the concept of “formatted interviews” such as “interview first time,” “self-interview” or “stupid questions.”
-During the same period, he coproduced the show Stars à la Barre.

-Afterwards, Ardisson hosted the show Télé Zèbre, which introduced two famous French comedians: Yvan Le Bolloc'h and Bruno Solo.
-From 1991 to 1992, he hosted the late-night game show Double jeu with Laurent Baffie, a show that was also considered too provocative and was canceled by TV network Antenne 2 in early 1993.
-From 1992 to 1994, he produced the shows Frou-Frou, Graines de Stars and Flashback.

-In 1995, Ardisson produced and hosted Paris Dernière on the French cable channel Paris Première.
-In 1997, he hosted Rive droite / Rive gauche with Frédéric Beigbeder, Élisabeth Quin and Philippe Tesson.